Loading...

 How to consume all plant protein powder, banana, collagen peptides, ka'chava - chocolate shake without glucose spikes

-Engage in light exercise, like a short walk, after consuming your shake to help your body utilize the glucose more efficiently.
+Engage in a light physical activity, like a 10-15 minute walk, after consuming your shake to help your body use glucose more effectively.

 healthspan-mbl